 Aideen gained significant experience working for major blue chip companies in England before returning to Northern Ireland to combine her marketing knowledge with a passion for the outdoors.

 Aideen currently leads on strategic marketing projects and helps our clients apply a consumer focus to their projects, as well as leading our ‘Walking for All’ participation project.

 Aideen’s key projects have included the creation and management of WalkNI.com, the inception of the Giant’s Causeway Coast Cycling Sportive and the brand development and positioning of Montalto Estate.
-In addition to this Aideen has worked on several projects to identify and develop visitor experiences on long distance walking trails in the Mournes, Strangford Lough, Kerry, Dingle Peninsula and the International Appalachian Trail.
+In addition to this Aideen has worked on several strategic projects to identify and develop visitor experiences on long distance walking trails in the Mournes, Strangford Lough, Kerry, Wild Atlantic Way, Beara Brefine Way and the International Appalachian Trail.

 Outside work, Aideen dabbles in trail running and 10ks.
 She spends her weekends dragging her two young kids up hills and biking but all that fresh air means peace to enjoy a well-earned break on a Saturday night!